jh7863/Excel-Transformer/README.md

 # Excel-Transformer

 ## Description
-A Microsoft Excel demonstration of the transformer from the "Attention Is All You Need" paper.
-This Excel document implements a basic two example mini-batch of a the transformer from the aforementioned paper.
-The document aims to provide a basic numerical example which illustrate the internal workings of a transformer.
-The transformer contains two layers with each layer containing a two headed encoder and decoder.
+A Microsoft Excel demonstration of the transformer from the 'Attention Is All You Need' paper.
+This Excel document implements a basic two-example mini-batch of the transformer from the aforementioned paper.
+The document aims to provide a basic numerical example which illustrates the internal workings of a transformer.
+The transformer contains two layers, with each layer containing a two-headed encoder and decoder.
+This work assumes that the reader understands how the internal workings of a transformer operate.
+If you do not understand this, I recommend looking at all the resources in the acknowledgments section, particularly the last three.
+Then, once this is understood, this material will make more sense.

 ## Features
 - The transformer contains two layers with each layer containing an encoder and decoder.
 The attention mechanism in every layer utilizes two heads.